boo1-boo1/donut-editor/README.md

     ```
 ## Usage

 After building, the build binary is in the `build` folder.
-For example, to open the source code of donun in donut
+For example, to open the source code of donut in donut

 ```
 ./build/donut src/donut.c